mu-subhan/Data-Sturcture-Roadmap/README.md

 ❌ Don't worry about Leetcode hards.
 Most problems asked in the interviews are medium difficulty.

-❌ Don't try to optimize your code for total lines of code.
+❌ Don't try to optimize your code for total lines of code .
 Optimize for readability (and big-O).

 ✅ Time yourself.
 If you can't solve a problem in less than 45 minutes, you will not be able to solve it in an interview.